 Be willing to negotiate.
 No vehicle has a fixed price.
-Especially with seasonality of backpackers in play, make sure to price fairly and be willing to negotiate.
+Especially with the seasonality of backpackers in play, make sure to price fair and be willing to negotiate.

 Camping Gear and Accessories

-The Warehouse & K-Mart – Great low end super stores with all kinds of products and basic camping gear.
-Products are very inexpensive and made of low quality, however for just a couple months could be the best way to spend money on camping gear.
+The Warehouse & K-Mart – Great low-end super stores with all kinds of products and basic camping gear.
+Products are very inexpensive and made of low quality, however for just a couple of months could be the best way to spend money on camping gear.
 Products available are sheets, blankets, tents, mattress pads, lanterns, tables, chairs, cooking gear, and other accessories.

-Matpac, Kathmandu and Torpedo7 – Higher end outdoor brands that carry clothing, camping gear and outdoor equiptment.
+Matpac, Kathmandu, and Torpedo7 – Higher end outdoor brands that carry clothing, camping gear, and outdoor equipment.
 If you are looking to invest more in good quality products, these are a good place to start.

 There are several types of supermarkets in New Zealand as well as fresh produce throughout the country.
 Here were some of our favorite places to stock up on food:

 PAK’nSAVE – our favorite store for quality, variety, and price.
-They are located less frequently than the below supermarkets, typically only in larger towns.
+They are located less often than the below supermarkets, typically only in larger towns.

 Countdown – basic supermarket throughout New Zealand, typically with lower prices than New World.

-Four Square – Small convenience store located in all small towns throughout New Zealand.
+Four Square – Small convenience store in all small towns throughout New Zealand.